clix-meta/clix-meta/README.md

 **climate_indices_CV20.ods** *'Read-only'* version of the master table in LibreOffice standard (zipped) binary format.

-**climate_indices_CV20.xlsx** *'Read-only'* version of the master table in Excel (zipped) produced by LibreOffice export.
+**climate_indices_CV20.xlsx** *'Read-only'* version of the master table in Excel (zipped) binary format produced by LibreOffice export.

 **climate_indices_CV20.csv** Intermediate file, produced by the LibreOffice macro.

 **climate_indices_CV20.json** Flat .json representation of the master table, produced by the LibreOffice macro.

 **jsonFlat2Hierarchial.py** Python script for transforming the 'flat' .json (produced by the LibreOffice macro) file into a 'hierarchical' .json file.
 The transformation rules are specified in a separate .json file.
 Indices that cannot be parsed according to the rule set are logged to stderr.

 **translationRules.json** Definition of the rule set used by jsonFlat2Hierarchial.py